What Commercial Auto Insurance Is Required in New Jersey?

 Check for no-fault PIP and cross-border gaps

-Every New Jersey commercial vehicle must carry PIP ($15,000 minimum).
-If your vehicles cross into New York or Pennsylvania, verify your policy meets those states' liability limits.
+Every New Jersey commercial vehicle must carry PIP with a $15,000 minimum.
+If any vehicle crosses into New York or Pennsylvania, verify the policy meets those states' liability limits too.

 New Jersey Commercial Auto Insurance Requirements: Bottom Line